MaxBamberger/DataScienceProjects/exploring-bayes/README.md

  - [bayes.py](https://github.com/MaxBamberger/DataScienceProjects/blob/master/exploring-bayes/src/bayes.py).
 The `Bayes` class that is able to handle Bayesian updates in the discrete case.
 A prior is defined and at each data point, a likelihood is computed and the prior is updated to give the posterior.
 You can play around with priors and see how it affects the posterior outcome by using `src/dice.py`.
  - [biased_coin.py](https://github.com/MaxBamberger/DataScienceProjects/blob/master/exploring-bayes/src/biased_coin.py).
 We have a coin.
 We would like to know how biased it is.
 The bias is a value between 0 and 1 of the probability of flipping heads.
 Our prior is that all biases are equally likely.

+## Bayesian Power for A/B testing
-[Bayesian Power](https://github.com/MaxBamberger/DataScienceProjects/blob/master/exploring-bayes/bayes-test.ipynb), you can use Bayes to approach an A/B hypothesis test in a different way...
+In [Bayesian Power](https://github.com/MaxBamberger/DataScienceProjects/blob/master/exploring-bayes/bayes-test.ipynb) I demonstrate how you can use Bayes to approach an A/B hypothesis test in a different way...